Insurance for Self-Build Campervans & Motorhomes

 View the entire history of the iconic VW Campervan, from its inception in 1947 all the way through to the latest redesign.

 If you’ve converted a van into a campervan or built a vehicle from scratch, you’ll need to get the correct form of insurance.
+And as stated on your V5C form (vehicle logbook), a converted campervan is no longer classified as a standard van – and you need to alter your insurance to reflect this.

 Does Self-Build Campervan Insurance Cost More?